ecmwf/polytope/docs/Developer_Guide/Datacube.md

 The Polytope Datacube component provides an interface to such datacubes.
 In particular, it describes essential features of the underlying datacubes, such as their axes, and specifies data querying mechanisms on them.

+### Datacube Structure

+The datacube does not necessarily have the same dimensionality in all directions.
+In particular, on some axes, it is possible to have indices which give rise to different subsequent axes or axis indices.
+!!! note "Example"
+    In ECMWF's NWP datacube, choosing the "oper" stream will give different "variable" axis indices than when choosing the "wave" stream.
+Choosing a specific "stream" index thus changes the subsequent choice of "variable" axis indices.

+This suggests that there is a natural axis ordering which we should follow when extracting data.
+Polytope's Datacube component implements such an axis ordering.
+This in turn ensures that Polytope is able to support all types of branching and non-branching datacubes.

 ### Datacube Axes

 Axes in a datacube refer to the dimensions along which the data is stored.
 Values along these axes are called indices.